csswizardry/csswizardry.github.com/_posts/2022-03-28-optimising-largest-contentful-paint.md

 <code>&lt;p&gt;</code> element.</figcaption>
 </figure>

-Once the fix rolls out in M102 (which is Canary at the time of writing), we can expect accurate measurements.
+Once the fix rolls out in M102 (which is Canary at the time of writing, and will reach Stable on [24 May, 2022](https://chromiumdash.appspot.com/schedule)), we can expect accurate measurements.
 This does mean that you may experience degraded LCP scores for your site.

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2022/03/image-m102.png" alt="" loading="lazy" width="1500" height="970" />